rackerlabs/technical-blog/_posts/2020-02-25-overview-of-IAM-in-oracle-cloud-infrastructure.md

     https://console.us-cshburn-1.oraclecloud.com

-### Manage Identity Providers in the console
+### Manage identity providers in the console

-This section provides the steps to delete an Identify provider and to add, update, or delete group mappings for IDCS.
+This section provides the steps to delete an identify provider and to add, update, or delete group mappings for IDCS.

-#### Delete an Identity Provider
+#### Delete an identity provider

-To delete an Identity Provider, perform the following steps:
+To delete an identity provider, perform the following steps:

 <ol>
     <li>Delete the Identity Provider from the tenancy.